pmean/build-website/text/23/mixture-of-normals.md

 output: html_document
 ---

 There is a simple theoretical result involving a mixture of normal distributions.
 If you select a normal distribution with a mean of zero and let the precision of that normal distribution vary according to a gamma distribution, you end up with a t-distribution.
-In particular, if you let the precision of a normal distribution vary according to an exponential distribution (exponential is a special case of the gamma distribution), you get a Cauchy distribution (Cauchy is a special case of the t-distribution).

 <!--more-->

-Let's start with the special case.

 Let X have a conditional distribution